 Where I was able to find some sense of community was through my involvement in the Lutheran Church.
 My mom is part of the Baha’i faith, and one thing that Baha’is believe, and my mom always said, is that ‘I’m not going to indoctrinate you into a religion as a child, but I’m going to support your exploration of different religions.’
 As I grew up she was really supportive of my sister and I attending any of the churches in town, and we sampled churches through middle school and into high school.

-When it came time to choose a college, my mom and I came to do a tour of UW Madison.
+When it came time to choose a college, my mom and I came to do a tour of UW-Madison.
 I remember being struck by the beauty of the Terrace and the Memorial Union.
-I decided to apply and - just like that - I was moving from a town of 400 people to a campus of 40,000.
+I decided to apply, and—just like that—I was moving from a town of 400 people to a campus of 40,000.
 In Upsala we only had stop signs, not stop lights.
 You couldn’t order a pizza and have it delivered to your house.
 So things like that, in the beginning, were really exciting to me.
 I definitely was surprised by the football culture and the morning games where people would wake up early and drink before the game.
-I remember feeling like I don’t know if I can keep up with this, and feeling like some of the traditions were really foreign.
-But I wanted to be part of this new place."
+I remember feeling like I didn’t know if I could keep up with this, and feeling like some of the traditions were really foreign.
+But I wanted to be part of this new place.”

 As I was recovering from that, all around me I was seeing my friends start to get married and have kids.
 Suddenly I felt a very real kind of panic inside myself that I hadn’t done that yet, and at this rate maybe I wouldn’t.
 I just wanted to accelerate that process, to find a family and get settled down.